 To calculate a continuously compounded cash flow, we use the Exponent e notated (and used in Excel) as EXP where r = rate per year & t = time to maturity.
 Since we’re calculating the continuously compounded FUTURE cash flow, we leave the RATE ( r) as a positive number.

-“First Commandment” of Derivatives pricing is using the most liquid instrument whose terms and conditions mostly closely resemble what you’re trying to price.
+The “First Commandment” of Derivatives pricing is using the most liquid instrument whose terms and conditions most closely resemble what you’re trying to price.
 The logic is:

 |Using the following 12 ML%|

 We have our LIBOR rates so we can calculate the Forward Rate Agreements:

 The first FRA is the 12 x 24 (12 month libor = 24-12; forward start date: 12 months)

 Then we need to price the 24 x 36 FRA (12 month libor = 36-24; forward start = 24 months forward)

 Now we have all of our rates & forward rates to price the swap.
 Here’s the resulting timeline showing the Rate Agreement (rate reset today) and the 2 forward rates 12 x 24 & 24 x 36.